 Hyouchuu couldn’t tell whether any of the entreaties he’d written had reached the right ears.
 If he didn’t have sufficient political reach, perhaps they could hire a fixer to make the necessary connections.

 They searched high and low for a go-between.
-Informed that gifts and gratuities would be necessary to smooth the way, Hyouchuu took stock of his own scant assets and disposed of his home in the capital district (which he’d never lived in).
+Informed that gifts and gratuities would be necessary to smooth the way, Hyouchuu took stock of his own scant assets and disposed of his home in the capital district (in which he’d never lived).

 It was November when a high provincial official agreed to reach out on their behalf.
 The chief agronomist in the Kei Ministry of Earth offered to make the appeal to the imperial government.
 The chief agronomist oversaw his assistant agronomists, who oversaw the regional agronomy secretaries, who oversaw the provincial conservation officers.

 In short, the chief agronomist was a permanent undersecretary who reported to the Minister of Earth.
 In imperial terms, that made him a middle-ranked baron, or a lower-ranked baron in provincial terms.
 In any case, they dwelt above the clouds, far removed from civil servants like Hyouchuu in the minor nobility

 Hyouchuu met with the chief agronomist in the provincial capital and explained the situation.
 A man of substance and knowledge from all outward appearances, the chief agronomist listened attentively, promised to communicate these findings to the province lord, and deliver a report directly to the emperor.
 They even planned out a visit to the Setsuka district greenhouses so he could take delivery of the seedlings.

 This last step should have seen their efforts through to completion.
 But all Hyouchuu had done was invite a wolf into the fold.